kaidez/kaidez.com/_posts/2011-02-07-html5-project-series-1-homepage-wireframe.md

 *   **The Container **

 ![Container Div for kaidez portfolio site][29]

   It’s common practice to wrap every single solitary page element into a single  tag, usually with an ID of either “container” or “wrapper” (I used “container”).
 This has not changed…you should *always* do this for an HTML5 page.
- *   **The Page Content **
+ **The Page Content **

 ![Entire Mid-section Home Page for the kaidez portfolio site][30]

 I used this to neatly contain both the  tag that contains all my work and another  tag with an ID called called “feeds”.

 Why is the “feeds” content in a  instead of  or ?
-Let’s talk about it…
+Let’s talk about it...

-  *   **The Feeds **
+**The Feeds **

 ![Feed screenshot for kaidez portfolio site][31]

-  *   I’d want to display RSS feeds of my most recent, Facebook, Twitter and blog posts on the home page and I want them above the fold.
+I’d want to display RSS feeds of my most recent, Facebook, Twitter and blog posts on the home page and I want them above the fold.
 I guess I could put them in either an  or  tag, but let’s go back and review what HTML5 Doctor told us earlier:

   > *   Would the content would make sense on its own in a feed reader?
 If so use
     *   Is the content related?
 If so use